Mrs Wilding's Weekly Words Autumn 7

 After half term

-The week commencing 5 November the nursery classes will be learning about the winter season and discussing festivals of light including Bonfire Night and Diwali and will do a range of related crafts.
-Their number is 7, the colour is black the letter is w.
-Any small toy incorporating these would be ideal as their “Show and tell” item.
+The week commencing 4 November the Nursery classes will continue learning about and discussing Africa, doing a range of related crafts.
+Their number is 7, the colour is black the letter is z.
+Any small toy incorporating these would be ideal as their 'show and tell' item.
+Transition children will be looking at South America; where it is and what it is like.
+Their letter of the week will be o.